Carbon emissions profiling

 The two alternatives receiving the highest investments are the “capture and underground storage” of carbon dioxide (CCUS or geo-sequestration); and biosequestration, which involves funding massive vegetation plantings to absorb it.

 These programs are very complex in both their design and implementation.
-They have also been widely criticised over the past two decades for their unreliability, poor performance, and an inability to obtain independent verification of their claims
+They have also been widely criticised over the past two decades for their unreliability, poor performance, and an inability to obtain independent verification of their claims.

 Sadly though, offsets that employ measures which, even if they were to be productive, are unlikely to make a meaningful contribution to efforts to mitigate the extreme impacts of climate change.
-They lack the scale to be effective for decades – and at a time when constraining additional carbon dioxide releases is critical now.
+They lack the scale to be effective within decades – and at a time when constraining additional carbon dioxide releases is critical now.

 The business case for disclosure

-The scale of the energy transition that is required to contain climate change is underpinning a rapidly growing international body of technical standards, laws, and financial instruments describing how carbon-intensive activities should progressively be minimised.
+The scale of the energy transition that is required to contain climate change is underpinning a rapidly growing international body of technical standards, laws, and financial instruments influencing how carbon-intensive activities should progressively be minimised.

-International benchmarks such as the (IFRS S2), Greenhouse Gas Protocol Corporate Standard and GRI can be helpful.
 The Middle Way has extensive experience assisting organisations prepare their carbon strategies and disclosures, both domestically and internationally.

 This entry was posted in Home, News items.
 Bookmark the permalink.